Aclynd History, Family Crest & Coats of Arms

 The surname Aclynd was first found in Devon, where "Acland, which gave name to this ancient family, is now a farm in the parish of Landkey."
 "Acland, or rather Aukeland, as taking name from a grove of oaks, for by such an one the house is seated, and hath given name and long habitation to the clarous family of Aclands, which have many ages here flourished in a worshipful degree."
 Hugh de Accalen is the first recorded ancestor in 1155.
 The aforementioned farm still exists and is about 3/4 mile north-east of the village of Landkey.

-Important Dates for the Aclynd family
+Early History of the Aclynd family

 This web page shows only a small excerpt of our Aclynd research.
 Another 142 words (10 lines of text) covering the years 1155, 1644, 1553, 1613, 1626, 1591, 1647, 1573, 1610, 1649, 1636, 1655, 1672, 1714, 1697, 1728, 1722, 1785, 1714, and 1818 are included under the topic Early Aclynd History in all our PDF Extended History products and printed products wherever possible.